Arabs in India: Communities

-During the early twentieth century, the Arabs abandoned Arabic for Urdu.
-Each clan is of equal status, but the Quraishis are accorded seniority on account of the fact that they were from the tribe of the Prophet Muhammad.

-The community have remained strictly endogenous, with virtually no cases of intermarriage with native Indian ethnolinguistic communities such as the Gujaratis.
+There are also Shia Sayyids in the Northern region of the country who claim descent from Wasit, Iraq like Zaidis.

 Arab ancestry among Indians

-It is estimated that several groups in India have Middle Eastern Arab ancestry.
-Especially Muslim groups and various populations in western India have at least some Arab ancestry.
-Genetic analyses show that Arab and other West Asian lineages are quite common in Indians.
+It is estimated that several groups in India have Middle Eastern ancestry, including arab ancestry.
+Certain Muslim groups, like the Dawood Bohra, and various populations in western India have at least some Middle Eastern ancestry.
+Genetic analyses show that West Asian lineages could be detected at varying degrees among Indians.
+Although West Asian gene flow into the Subcontinent was not recent, as it occurred primarily during the Mesolithic period(Iranian hunter gatherer migration into the Indus Valley).